 That all vehicles will be emptied and checked at the end of each working day / shift, and that no vehicle will be left loaded overnight unless agreed by the Authority or the Supplier.

-That no vehicle is left unattended, and that a crew member is in attendance at the rear / side of the vehicle whilst loading / unloading is in progress
+That no vehicle is left unattended, and that a crew member is in attendance at the rear / side of the vehicle whilst loading / unloading is in progress.

 That all vehicles provided are clean to the satisfaction of the Authority.